 Coreopsis (Verticillata) Zones 3-9

 Coreopsis is a happy and sunny daisy like flower for the garden, fine with hot, dry spots and blooming from spring through fall.
-Though several cultivars exist, including a pink one, we love “Moonbeam” for it’s buttery yellow blooms.
+Though several cultivars exist, including a pink one, we love “Early Sunrise” for it’s bright yellow, double blooms.
 Full sun to part sun, 18 inches tall.
+Deer resistant too!
+This one has a special place in my heart!
+It was the very first perennial I ever grew, and the amount of flowers you get is amazing.

 TGG Tip: Instead of having to deadhead the old blooms one at a time, coreopsis will take a shearing back of one third of the plant with garden shears, then will quickly rebloom.